Habit Change

 What is Dopamine, and Why Does it Matter?

 First, let’s clear up a common misconception.
-Dopamine is not a “pleasure molecule.”
-It’s a motivation molecule.
-It’s the neurotransmitter that drives you to seek rewards.
-When you get a notification on your phone, dopamine is what makes you want to check it.
-When you are about to eat your favorite food, dopamine is what fuels your anticipation.
+Dopamine is not simply a “pleasure molecule.”
+It is involved in motivation, reward prediction, reinforcement learning, movement, and attention.
+When you get a notification on your phone, dopamine-related reward circuits can contribute to the urge to check.
+When you are about to eat your favorite food, they help shape anticipation and learning.

 Signs You Might Need a Dopamine Detox: